jarodfefchak/Denali-Projects-Website/README.md

 4. Once the instalation proccess is complete, deouble check that git is installed by typing "git --version" into your comand prompt.
 It should then display the current version of git with no error messages.

 ### Setting up VS Code on Your Desktop
+Visual Studio Code, or VS Code, is an easy to use, user friednly code editior.
+This is the application that you will be using to view and edit the Denali Projects website code if necessary.
 1. Visit this [website](https://code.visualstudio.com/download) and download the correct version for your operating system.

+### Setting up and Running the React Website Code.
+React is a Java Script based front-end framework used to develope the user interface of the Denali Projects website.